Regardless of how big or small your house is, a smoke detector is an inevitable device for your building.

 3. Test Button

 For any smoke alarm, a test button is necessary.

 It helps you in determining how it will sound and whether it is loud enough or not.

-Some of the alarms could be tested with the help of remotes while others may be going off as you shine a torch on them.
+Some of the alarms can be tested with the help of remotes, while others may be going off as you shine a torch on them.

 For the rest, you’ll have to climb up a ladder and reach with a broom.

 As the alarm goes off, there are cases when the mishap would be slight, or it might be deliberate.

 So, in that case, you need to have a mute button using which you can turn it off or at least shut it down momentarily.